 LV_STATE_HOVEREDHovered by mouse (not supported now)

-The states are usually automatically changed by the library as the user presses, releases, focuses etc an object.
+The states are usually automatically changed by the library as the user interacts with an object (presses, releases, focuses, etc.).

 However, the states can be changed manually too.